jpouellet/SimpleComputerTool/README.md

 I wrote this for Virginia Tech's ECE-2504 class.
 We had a homework assignment in which we had to write a bit of assembly, but the provided assembler for the processor we had to use was very rudimentary.
-So, instead of just deal with it and do the homework like everybody else, I first wrote a better assembler.
+So, instead of just dealing with it and getting my homework done, I first wrote a better assembler.

 ## Assembly Format